The Speech-LLM Takes It All: A Truly Fully End-to-End Spoken Dialogue State Tracking Approach: Introduction

 End-to-end (E2E) systems have emerged as a promising alternative, as they may potentially mitigate the error propagation inherent in cascade systems.
 In particular, \cite{druart2023one} demonstrated the effectiveness of E2E approaches, particularly in fully spoken contexts without access to ground-truth transcriptions, such as the SpokenWOZ~\cite{si2023spokenwoz} dataset.
 In these settings, E2E models have been shown to outperform traditional cascade systems.

-Concurrently, speech-aware large language models (LLMs), which are also considered end-to-end (E2E) systems, have gained increasing popularity in a variety of spoken language tasks, including automatic speech recognition (ASR) and response generation ~\cite{ji2024wavchat,lu2025slide}.
-Recent work~\cite{sedlavcek2025approaching} applied speech-aware LLMs to the spoken DST task, achieving state-of-the-art performance in the SpokenWOZ dataset.
+Concurrently, speech-aware large language models (speechLLMs), which are also considered E2E systems, have gained increasing popularity in a variety of spoken language tasks, including ASR and response generation~\cite{ji2024wavchat,lu2025slide}.
+Recent work~\cite{sedlavcek2025approaching} applied speech-aware LLMs to the spoken DST task, achieving state-of-the-art performance in the SpokenWOZ dataset~\cite{si2023spokenwoz}.

-A notable advantage of E2E systems is their flexibility in context management, as they can seamlessly integrate written and spoken information.
-For instance, \cite{druart2023one} and \cite{sedlavcek2025approaching} both utilize the spoken representation of the user's last turn, but differ in how they handle the rest of the context: the former combines the spoken user turn with the written previous state, while the latter combines it with the written representations of all previous turns.
-This raises an important question.
-What would happen if we relied solely on spoken context, either by feeding the system the speech representations for the entire conversation or by condensing them using an intermediate module?
+A notable advantage of E2E systems is their remarkable flexibility when it comes to managing context, as they are capable of seamlessly integrating both written and spoken information within a single framework.
+For example, in recent studies such as \cite{druart2023one} and \cite{sedlavcek2025approaching}, both approaches utilize the spoken representation of the user's last turn to inform the system's response.

+However, they differ significantly in how they handle the rest of the context: the former combines the spoken user turn with the written previous state, while the latter integrates it with the written representations of all previous turns, providing a large and more comprehensive context.
+This difference in approach raises an important and intriguing question.

+What would happen if we relied solely on spoken context?
+Specifically, what would be the effects of feeding the system the speech representations for the entire conversation, or alternatively, condensing these spoken representations using an intermediate module before processing?

 In this paper, we explore these possibilities for context management when using a Speech-LLM model.
-Our contributions are three-fold: \textbf{(a)} we validate the use of Speech-LLMs as an accurate approach for spoken DST \textbf{(b)} we propose two context management approaches reaching the SOTA and \textbf{(c)} our best performing approach demonstrates a simple yet effective method: feeding the entire spoken conversation to the model without additional compression or modality mixing.
+Our contributions are three-fold.

+\begin{itemize} \item We validate the use of Speech-LLMs as an accurate approach for spoken DST. \item We propose two context management approaches reaching the SOTA. \item Our best performing approach demonstrates a simple yet effective method: feeding the entire spoken conversation to the model without additional compression or modality mixing. \end{itemize}